QuickSuper update: Having trouble making a contribution to a new CareSuper member? We can help.

 • reporting

-• the SGC charge
+• the SG charge

 • data and payment processing.

-Integrating super payments with payroll creates a more efficient, automated process, reduces the risk of large quarterly liabilities, and helps you avoid penalties like the non-deductible super guarantee charge (SGC).
+Integrating super payments with payroll creates a more efficient, automated process, reduces the risk of large quarterly liabilities, and helps you avoid penalties like the super guarantee charge (SGC).

 Qualifying earnings and super calculations